 Triggers API

-This API enables you to execute Pinkfish automations that you’ve created and published.
+This API enables you to execute Pinkfish workflows that you’ve created and published.
 With these “trigger” endpoints, you can integrate automated workflows into your applications and systems.
-You can also trigger one automation from another automation - thereby chaining automations together.
+You can also trigger one workflow from another workflow - thereby chaining workflows together.

-There is no API for other services that you might be looking for, such as retrieving monitor logs, billing data, or automation CRUD operations.
+There is no API for other services that you might be looking for, such as retrieving monitor logs, billing data, or workflow CRUD operations.

 Key Concepts